jgthomas/dbase/README.md

 * context manager for the database connection

-* execute method for returning appropriately from different types of query
+* returns values appropriate for different types of query

-* selected row data accessible through key-value pairs, rather than by index
+* row data accessible through key-value pairs, rather than by index

 * methods for reporting the characteristics of a table's rows and columns